Dr Louise Beattie

-Dr Louise Beattie has primary research interests which broadly span sleep disruption, psychosis, socio-emotional factors, and their interactions.
+Dr Louise Beattie has primary research interests which broadly span sleep disruption, psychosis, socio-emotional factors (including autism), and their interactions.
 Her prior research considered these relationships from an experimental psychology perspective.
 As a Daphne Jackson Fellow funded by Medical Research Scotland, Louise will be investigating sleep and emotional distress within early psychosis.
 Using mixed methods Dr Beattie will research these factors across the psychosis trajectory.
 This work will be undertaken from a cognitive psychology perspective, and aims to be clinically useful and solution-focussed.
 Louise will be working closely with Professors Andrew Gumley, Stephany Biello and Peter Uhlhaas during her Fellowship.

 Grants and Awards listed are those received whilst working with the University of Glasgow.

 Louise has supervised a number of MSc and Honours dissertation students.
 Prospective dissertation students or postgraduate research students should contact Professor Andrew Gumley in the first instance.